When should I go to the doctor for a bug bite?

 When to Go to the Emergency Room

-Some bites and stings may present an immediate life-threatening danger for which you should go to the ER.
+Some of the worst but bites and stings may present an immediate life-threatening danger for which you should go to the ER.
 These reactions are likely to occur between the bite itself and one hour post-contact and include one or more of the following symptoms.

 - Difficulty breathing